MOUNIKA999991/Customer-Service-Platform/README.md

-# CS- Backend
+# CS - Frontend
-This is the backend for the Customer Service Platform.
-It handles user authentication using Google OAuth and manages service requests.
+This is the frontend for the Customer Service Platform.
+It provides a user interface for logging in with Google OAuth and managing service requests.
 ## Installation
 1. Clone the repository.
-2. Navigate to the backend directory.
+2. Navigate to the frontend directory.
 3. Install the dependencies:
    ```sh
    npm install